 The moon of Saturn called Mimas is significantly smaller than Mars, but also bears the mark of a major past impact, as shown below.

 The impact that created this crater likely almost destroyed this moon.
 Given the visible evidence of massive impacts on planets and moons in the Solar System, you may ask what the probability is for an impact of this size in our future.
 There has been a major impact on the Earth in recorded history.
-Fortunately, it occurred in an uninhabited region of Siberia, and it is referred to as the "Tunguska Event."
+Fortunately, it occurred in a relatively uninhabited region of Siberia, and it is referred to as the "Tunguska Event."
 Below is an image showing some of the devastation.

 The exact origin of the Tunguska event is still unknown, although the evidence suggests that a meteor or comet exploded in the atmosphere before reaching Earth.
 There is no unambiguous crater left; however, trees for dozens of miles around the site were flattened by the explosion, which is estimated to have released energy equivalent to 15 or so megatons of TNT.
 Events of this size are expected statistically to occur on Earth approximately once a century.
 Larger impacts like the one that killed the dinosaurs are expected to occur about once every 50 million years.
 The largest impact on Earth since the Tunguska event was the Chelyabinsk meteor, which is estimated to have released energy equivalent to 500 kilotons of TNT in the atmosphere.
 To try to get some advanced warning of a potential impact, several efforts are underway to observe and catalog all of the Near Earth Objects (NEOs), that is, meteors and asteroids large enough to cause significant damage to Earth.